 Last year, one of my best friends spent a year as an Au Pair in Germany.
 We would Skype once every two weeks or so to catch up on things.
 In one particular session, she told me that she was going on a surfing trip to “some place called Galicia,” and I flipped out.
 I told her to keep her eyes peeled for red-heads and bagpipes!
 Laughing, she agreed.
 She was accompanied by a girl from California and a boy from a village outside of Madrid for this trip.
 As she was walking around Galicia with her friends, she began telling them about the bagpipes.
 “That’s not a thing here.
 I’ve never heard of that before,” said the Spanish boy.
 Sure enough, as they turned the corner, there was A CIRCLE OF BAGPIPERS belting out Galician tunes!
 He couldn’t believe it, and my friend was already whipping out her phone to document this cultural event for me.

 I have yet to journey to Galicia to soak in this wonderful mixture of cultures, but I know it will happen one day!
 As confusing it was to come across that street performer at first, it sparked an interest to figure out if this indeed was a part of Spanish culture.
 There are Galician culture centers sprinkled throughout the world due to the large amount of Galician immigrants, including huge multicultural cities like New York City and Buenos Aires.
 Now that I think about it, I guess it wasn’t that strange to see that bagpiper in the middle of Argentina after all!
 Scottish, Irish, and Spanish cultures are enchanting, but the melting of these in the heart of Galicia truly makes me smile.

 About the Author: Abbi Eidt studied abroad in Scotland and Argentina.
-She is an aspiring international educator based in the beautiful mountains of Western North Carolina.
+She is an international educator based in the beautiful Pioneer Valley of Western Massachusetts.
 You can read more about her here.